badrap/valita/README.md

 });
 ```

-Now `Thing.parse(value)` returns `value` if it matches the Thing
-schema - or throws an error otherwise.
+Now `Thing.parse(value)` returns `value` if it matches the Thing schema - or throws an error otherwise.

 ```ts
 const gragnor = Thing.parse({ name: "Gragnor", age: 101, exists: false });
 ```

-Now, the real magic here comes from TypeScript's type inference.
+The real magic here comes from TypeScript's type inference.
 The inferred type of `gragnor` is:

 ```ts
 const gragnor: {